vwall/compass-twitter-bootstrap/README.md

-# Twitter Bootstrap - For Compass
+# Bootstrap - For Compass

-Compass Twitter Bootstrap is Twitter's toolkit converted for Compass.
+Compass Twitter Bootstrap is the Bootstrap toolkit converted for Compass.

 Demo App at https://github.com/vwall/Compass-Twitter-Bootstrap-Demo-App